pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-3/index.md

 The next thing to call out is the use of the `Condition` element of the policy document.
 To assume the role, we require two checks to be performed.

-- That the principal assuming the role (e.g. IAM User) have the tag `"access-to-production"` with value `"true"`.
-This way, we will reject any IAM User in the bastion account who isn't tagged with `"access-to-production"` from assuming this role.
+- That the principal assuming the role (e.g., IAM User) has the tag `"access-to-production"` with value `"true."` This way, we will reject any IAM User in the bastion account who isn't tagged with `"access-to-production"` from assuming this role.
 - We also verify that the "external ID" (an optional parameter passed when assuming an IAM Role) matches a well-known Pulumi stack name.
 This way, we can double-check that the entity using the IAM Role is doing so to use a specific stack.